 Are there any dangers in getting a massage?

 There are instances in which massage therapy is not right for you; please fill out the health questionnaire fully (including past and present health conditions/surgeries /diagnoses/implants) and answer all of the therapist's questions honestly in order to receive the best treatment possible.
 Also, please read our COVID-19 section on the risks involved of getting treatment

 I'm pregnant; can i get a massage, and is it safe?

 Massage is great during pregnancy!
 As long as you inform the therapist that you are pregnant, the therapist will discuss any contraindications to your treatment.
 Massage can help alleviate back pain, leg cramping, and foot swelling.
-We have a specially designed pillow that allows you to lie face down safely, without causing any harm or discomfort to the baby.
+We have a specially designed pillow (check it out!) that allows you to lie face down safely, without causing any harm or discomfort to the baby.
 (Look through our gallery for pictures of this pillow)

 What do I wear for my massage?